awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 An Amazon EBS–optimized instance uses an optimized configuration stack and provides additional, dedicated capacity for Amazon EBS I/O\.
 This optimization provides the best performance for your EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance\.

 EBS–optimized instances deliver dedicated bandwidth to Amazon EBS\.
-When attached to an EBS–optimized instance, General Purpose SSD \(`gp2`\) volumes are designed to deliver their baseline and burst performance 99% of the time, and Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to deliver their provisioned performance 99\.9% of the time\.
+When attached to an EBS–optimized instance, General Purpose SSD \(`gp2` and `gp3`\) volumes are designed to deliver their baseline and burst performance 99% of the time, and Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to deliver their provisioned performance 99\.9% of the time\.
 Both Throughput Optimized HDD \(`st1`\) and Cold HDD \(`sc1`\) guarantee performance consistency of 90% of burst throughput 99% of the time\.
 Non\-compliant periods are approximately uniformly distributed, targeting 99% of expected total throughput each hour\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.

 **Topics**
 + [Supported instance types](#ebs-optimization-support)